June 20, 2022

 Did the FDA approve the Pfizer-BioNTech COVID-19 vaccine?

 According to the FDA, Comirnaty (COVID-19 vaccine, mRNA) is an FDA-approved COVID-19 vaccine made by Pfizer for BioNTech.
 It is approved as a two-dose series for the prevention of COVID-19 in individuals age 16 years and older.
-It is also authorized for emergency use in 5 to 15 year olds, and as a booster dose for eligible individuals.
+It is also authorized for emergency use in those age six months to 15 year olds, and as a booster dose for eligible individuals.
 The FDA-approved Comirnaty and the emergency use authorized Pfizer-BioNTech COVID-19 vaccine have the same formulation and can be used interchangeably to provide the COVID-19 vaccination series.

 Did the FDA approve the Moderna COVID-19 vaccine?